Battista Pininfarina: Early life

 Giovanni Battista Farina was born in Cortanze, in the region of Piedmont.
-The tenth of eleven children, his nickname, Pinin (Little Joseph) referred to his physical resemblance to his father Giuseppe, and in later years it also referred to his short stature of 5 ft.
+The tenth of eleven children, his nickname, Pinin, referred to the fact that he was the last one joining his brother's body shop.
 He started working in his brother Giovanni Carlo's body shop at the age of 12, and it was there that his interest in cars was born.
 He stayed at Giovanni Carlo's Stabilimenti Farina for decades, learning bodywork and beginning to design his own cars.

 Carrozzeria Pininfarina and career

 He formed Carrozzeria Pinin Farina in 1930 to focus on the design and construction of new car bodies, and quickly gained prominence.
 Only Carrozzeria Touring was more sought after in the 1930s.
-His work for Ferrari, starting in 1952, would become his most famous though much of it was managed by his son, Sergio, who ran the firm until shortly before his death, on 3 July 2012.
+His work for Ferrari, starting in 1952, would become his most famous, though much of it was managed by his son, Sergio, who ran the firm until shortly before his death, on 3 July 2012.
 Sometime in the early 1950s, Stabilimenti Farina was absorbed into the by now much larger Carrozzeria Pinin Farina.